mpizurica/WSI_mut/code/main/README.md

   --attention           If `True`, attention-based model is used, otherwise tile-level model.
   --dest-folder         Results (model checkpoints, logfile...) will be saved in the dir provided in data_folder + '/TCGA_training/runs/TCGA_train/' + dest_folder
   ```

+  - `eval_TCGA.py`: evaluating tile-level model.
+Will use the model stored in data_folder/TCGA_training/runs/TCGA_train/model_run_folder.
+The code returns dataframes containing predictions for all tiles in validation and test set.
+- `eval_TCGA_attn.py`: evaluating attention-based model.
+The code returns dataframes containing predictions for all slides in validation and test set, and includes the attention weight per tile.

+Checkpoints for _BeTiDo_ (see paper) can be downloaded on [this link](https://drive.google.com/drive/folders/18-zx6tSvv6M3INFP_UvgLYSmeXqzaiUj?usp=sharing).